Generosity or Charitable Giving By Hindus

 In 2014 the Charities Aid Foundation conducted a survey of 134 nations to determine which countries were the most charitable.
 The survey chose three giving behaviors as the criteria to determine the rank, whether people donated money, volunteered their time to an organization, or helped a stranger or someone they did not know.

 Based on their findings, they created a World Giving Index to reflect a global view of giving trends of the people in various countries.
 The Index shows that India ranks 69 among the charitable nations in the world.
 In giving, India also lags behind Pakistan (61), Sri Lanka (9), Bhutan (11) and Nepal (44), but slightly ahead of Bangladesh (72) and Afghanistan (79).
 The Top 20 countries in the World Giving Index, with score and participation in giving behaviors is shown below.

-The Survey show that the wealth of a nation does not have a bearing upon the charitable nature of its people.
+The Survey show that the wealth of a nation does not have a bearing upon the charitable nature or the generosity of its people.
 Surprisingly, Myanmar, one of the poorest nations in the world, leads the Index at number one as the most charitable country in the world, slightly ahead of USA in some respects.
 Also sharing the laurels in the top twenty are Sri Lanka (9), Bhutan (11) and Indonesia (13).